mscharley/jekyll-compass/README.md

 You may add a file to your `_data` folder called `compass.yml`.
 This will contain overrides for the compass configuration, similar to the `config.rb` in a regular compass project.
 If you generated a layout using compass above then this file will already exist with some default settings setup for you.
-Any of the [regular configuration properties][compass-props] should be supported via the YAML file.
+Any of the [regular configuration properties][compass-props] should be supported via this YAML file.

 Compass also provides a way to pass through options directly to Sass via the `sass_options` option.
 You can find details of what options are available from Sass in the [Sass Reference][sass-props].